janraasch/hugo-bearblog/README.md

 ⬛️ [Dark][dark-screenshot]

 When the user's browser is running »dark mode«, the dark color scheme will be used automatically.
 The default is the light/white color scheme.
 Check out the [`style.html`](https://github.com/janraasch/hugo-bearblog/blob/master/layouts/partials/style.html)-file for the implementation.

-## Demo

-For a current & working demo of this theme, please check out https://janraasch.github.io/hugo-bearblog/ 🎯.

 ## Sponsor 💟